lextm/blog/_posts/2014/2014-6-29-why-owin-matters-a-lot-for-asp-net-developers.md

 ---
+description: This post talks about why OWIN matters a lot for ASP.NET developers with more details and examples.
+excerpt_separator: <!--more-->
 layout: post
-title: "Why OWIN Matters A Lot for ASP.NET Developers"
-description: This post talks about why OWIN matters a lot for ASP.NET developers with more details and examples.
-tags: .NET Mono IIS
 permalink: /why-owin-matters-a-lot-for-asp-net-developers-3377d9d15f02
-excerpt_separator: <!--more-->
+tags: .net asp.net iis
+title: Why OWIN Matters A Lot for ASP.NET Developers
 ---
 There are many articles discussing about OWIN even before ASP.NET vNext was announced.
 So why does it matter?
 Well, I try to provide a diagram nobody else yet drew.
 <!--more-->